isabella232/primetime.en/help/programming/tvsdk-3.3-for-ios/c-psdk-ios-3.3-notification-system/t-psdk-ios-3.3-listening-to-notifications.md

 uuid: d513727a-6124-4494-8c7a-39f8adb06716
 ---

-# Listen to notifications{#listen-to-notifications}
+# Listen to notifications {#listen-to-notifications}

 There are two ways to listen to the `PTNotification` notification in the `PTMediaPlayer`:

 1. Manually check the `PTNotificationHistory` of the `PTMediaPlayerItem` with a timer and check the differences: